eiffel-community/eiffel-intelligence-frontend/wiki/markdown/add-subscription.md

 **Repeat:** It is possible to enable repeat, e.g. whether same subscription should be re-triggered for new additions to the aggregated object.
-If disabled, the notification will be triggered only the first time when conditions are fulfilled.
+If disabled, the notification will be triggered only the first time when requirements are fulfilled.
+It doesn't matter if you have multiple requirements, it will only be triggered once.

 **Requirement and Conditions:** It is used to add a requirement, which need to be fulfilled before a subscription is triggered.
 Requirement is added in the form